neondatabase/neon/docs/rfcs/025-generation-numbers.md

 Note that the two generation numbers have a different behavior for stale generations:

 - A pageserver with a stale generation number should immediately terminate: it is never intended to have two pageservers with the same node ID.
+This is not necessary for correctness, as the node generation appears in object keys, but objects written in a stale node generation are never read later, so waste storage.
 - An attachment with a stale generation number is permitted to continue operating (ingesting WAL and serving reads), but not to do any deletions.
 This enables a multi-attached state for tenants, facilitating live migration (this will be articulated in the next RFC that describes HA and migrations).
+Operating in a stale attachment generation is safe, although for efficiency reasons should not be done over long periods of time, as the data in the stale generation has to avoid doing operations involving deletion, like remote compaction.

 #### Visibility